wenwenmin/L0SVD/README.md

-# L0-regularized-SVD
+# L0 regularized SVD
-# L0 regularized sparse Singular Value Decomposition
+The full name of the algorithm is L0 regularized sparse Singular Value Decomposition.

-算法细节，请参考下面文献
+For details of the algorithm, please refer to the following paper:

-Min W, Liu J, Luo F, et al. A Two-Stage Method to Identify Joint Modules From Matched MicroRNA and mRNA Expression Data.
+WenWen Min, Juan Liu, Fei Luo and Shihua Zhang.
+A Two-Stage Method to Identify Joint Modules From Matched MicroRNA and mRNA Expression Data.
 IEEE Transactions on Nanobioscience, 2016, 15(4):362-370.